worstprgr/git-observer/devtools/am-c/README.md

 # Author and E-Mail Check (AM-C)
 ## Description
-This tool compares the author, and it's e-mail address against a custom white list.
+This tool compares the Git author and e-mail address of the latest commit, against a custom white list.

 If it found a match, it prints a success message to stdout.
 Else, it prints an error message to stderr and terminates with an exit code 1.